Reservoir Hill’s Dovecote Cafe is a Charming Spot to Caffeinate, Hang Out, and Build Community by Cara Ober

 Gilda Pew, Aisha’s mother, recently completed a Culinary Arts and Hospitality Studies Program at the San Francisco City College and comes from a family of bakers.
 She had always dreamed of opening up her own cafe.
 Her Uncle Butch, known affectionately as “the pie man” had been a baker in Baltimore and run Not By Bread Alone, a pie shop in Jamaica Queens, NY.
 Now the two bake together for the cafe, and the family feels united around common bonds and a collective past.

 “It was like the universe said, Here you go,” says Aisha.
 “This was my mom’s dream and now she and my uncle have joined forces.
 I was so done with corporate America, all the stress and not seeing my family, and this all feels like it was meant to be.”

-Q, Leah, Peanut, and Aisha
+Q, Leah, Bacon, and Aisha